HomeSpan/HomeSpan/docs/Overview.md

 where 17 specifies the ESP32 pin number that is connected to the hypothetical relay used to turn the Table Lamp on and off.

 Our completed HomeSpan sketch to operate a Table Lamp is presented in full below.
-Note it is also available in the Arudino IDE under *File → Examples → HomeSpan → Other Examples → TableLamp*
+Note it is also available in the Arduino IDE under *File → Examples → HomeSpan → Other Examples → TableLamp*.

 ```C++
 /* HomeSpan Table Lamp Example */